 In 1947, J.W.
 York and R. A. Bryan purchased 158 acres of undeveloped land west of downtown Raleigh, and began implementing their vision: a planned residential subdivision with shopping services, apartments, and single-family housing.
-Honoring the former plantation grounds on which the project was constructed, York and Bryan named the development Cameron Village.
+The project was named Cameron Village for Duncan Cameron, the antebellum owner of the land.
+In 2021, however, the owner, Regency Centers, changed the name to the Village District to break the connection between the mall and Cameron, a wealthy owner of slaves.

 The Cameron Village Shopping Center, located at the intersection of Clark Avenue and Oberlin Road, opened in 1949 with three stores and one restaurant.
 Raleigh residents were invited to “Shop as you please, with the greatest of ease, in the wonderful Cameron Village!”
 Designed by Leif Valand, the open-air shopping mall was not only Raleigh’s first shopping center away from downtown but also is considered the first shopping center constructed between Washington, D.C. and Atlanta, Georgia.
 By 1950, Cameron Village, a “town within a town,” comprised 65 stores, 112 business or professional offices, 566 apartment units, and 100 private homes.